Signed in as:

 "After working directly with students, we realized that among all the services still needed, food and tutoring were the areas of greatest need and had the potential for the greatest impact."

-Each school day, these young people are making a choice to improve their future, despite their living situation.
+Each school day, many young people are making a choice to improve their future, despite their living situation.
 Some are homeless.
 Even more are food insecure.

 How can we, as a community, support these young people?
 We can provide access to healthy food beyond the school day and empower them to care for themselves, their families, and their future.

 The lack of food availability for teens was initially raised during a collaboration meeting on Food Insecurity in 2018.
 It proved to be a complicated issue.
 How do we provide food to minors who attend school during the week?
 We needed transportation, a safe and accessible distribution site, volunteers that were background--checked, and the cooperation of multiple organizations.
-We persisted in our efforts and in February 2020, in cooperation with Interfaith Food Ministry and Nevada Joint Union High School District we established the county’s first high school campus food pantry in February 2020, and have expanded to more campuses for the 2021/2022 school year.
+We persisted in our efforts and in February 2020, in cooperation with Interfaith Food Ministry and Nevada Joint Union High School District we established the county’s first school campus food pantry in February 2020.

 "I volunteered because I thought that I could help students in need.
 What I experienced was a group of young adults empowered to take care of themselves, their families, and loved ones." --Deborah Lewis

 United Way of Nevada County

 Physical: 563 Brunswick Rd.
 Suite 11, Grass Valley, CA 95945 ~ Mailing: P.O.
 Box 2733 Grass Valley, CA 95945

 United Way of Nevada County is a 501(c) 3 organization